la-haute-societe/craft-elasticsearch/README.md

 ### More complex way to get even more control

-You can get even more control over your additional data by listening to the following events in a project module:
+You can get even more control over your additional data by listening to the following events in some project module:

 *   `lhs\elasticsearch\record\ElasticsearchRecord::EVENT_BEFORE_CREATE_INDEX`: That event is triggered before the Elasticsearch index is created.
     Once you get a reference to the Elasticsearch Record instance, the following methods can be used to customise the schema as needed:
     * `getSchema()` method can be used to get the current default Elasticsearch schema.
     * `setSchema(array $schema)` method can be used to set the customized schema

-    For example, if you want to add a 'color' property, you could do something like:
+    For example, if you want to add a 'color' field, you could do something like:
     ```php
     Event::on(ElasticsearchRecord::class, ElasticsearchRecord::EVENT_BEFORE_CREATE_INDEX, function (Event $event) {
         /** @var ElasticsearchRecord $esRecord */
         $esRecord = $event->sender;
         $schema = $esRecord->getSchema();
+        // Modify the original schema to add the additional field
         $schema['mappings']['elasticsearch-record']['properties']['color'] = [
             'type'  => 'text',
             'store' => true